notification-icon

 Day 07: Trek from Nile to Chumling

-We continue the path to reach Lokpa today on our Tsum Valley trek trail.
-After lunch, we move ahead on the flat route on the south.
-By enjoying the beautiful Samba Falls, we finally arrive at Philim after 6 to 7 hours of trekking.
-A trail passes through the Phillim village that leads to the Ganesh Himal Base Camp.
+Today, we continue the path to reach Lokpa on our Tsum Valley trek trail.
+After lunch, we move ahead on the flat route to the south.
+After enjoying the beautiful Samba Falls, we finally arrived at Philim after 6 to 7 hours of trekking.
+A trail passes through the Phillim village to the Ganesh Himal Base Camp.

 08